-Unlike many other rivers that have seen development over the years, the Loxahatchee remains virtually unchanged.
-Along the river is a wide diversity of plant life including both tropical vegetation as well as temperate flora that can be seen up north.
-The narrow winding tea-colored waters are canopied for most the river by majestic cypress trees offering kayak and canoe paddlers a fun, unique and sometimes challenging experience.
+The Loxahatchee River is a beautiful wild and scenic river.
+Along the river is a wide diversity of plant life including both tropical and temperate vegetation.
+Wildlife abounds around you as you paddle along.
+The narrow winding tea-colored waters are canopied along most of the river by majestic cypress trees offering paddlers a shady, unique and sometimes challenging experience.

 The Loxahatchee flows through several different freshwater and saltwater habitats, each supporting a wide variety of wildlife.
 Along the banks, it’s common to see alligators, turtles, river otters, deer, raccoon, turkey, bald eagles, owls, heron, ibis, egrets, gopher tortoise, osprey, storks, scrub jay and many other species.
 Some of the more common types of fish include bass, panfish, mullet, snook, tarpon, redfish and jacks.